-R Mahjong, a riichi mahjong app currently available only on the Android platform, has been released.
+R Mahjong, a riichi mahjong app for four players currently available only on the Android platform, has been released.
 So what does the release include?

 R Mahjong has two main modes of operation: local game mode and network game mode.
 Each of these two modes has its own settings and records played games in separate directories.
 Essentially, these are two separate applications combined into one.